Skip to contents

 <!-- XX: Insert a knowledge drop related to this project. -->

-Could all four of these questions be combined into one?
+Could these questions be combined into one?
 Probably.
 But spreading things has two advantages.
 First, it ensures that even the weaker students do not get lost.
-Second, it provides us with four opportunities to drop some knowledge.
+Second, it provides us with more opportunities to drop some knowledge.

 Within `labs()`, edit or add a proper title, subtitle, and caption.
 If axis labels would be useful, add them, but if unnecessary, don't bother.
 Don't assign the code for the plot to any variable.
 Put the plot code in a new code chunk.
 Run `Cmd/Ctrl + Shift + K` to ensure that everything works.
 Make your plot look nice.